mattshoe/kdux/README.md

 ### The **Kdux** Pattern

 At the heart of **Kdux** is the Redux pattern, a well-established approach to managing state in a predictable and traceable manner.
-The **Kdux Pattern** revolves around three core principles:
+The **Kdux Pattern** revolves around four core principles:

 1. **Single Source of Truth:** Your state is stored in a single object, which ensures consistency and provides a clear and accessible snapshot of the application at any point in time.